softwaremill/sttp-model/README.md

 Or, if you encounter a bug, something is unclear in the code or documentation, don’t hesitate and open an issue on GitHub.

+### Testing Scala.js

+Scala.js tests require [chromedriver](https://chromedriver.chromium.org/).
+It is downloaded automatically by the `test` task.
+Make sure to run it before running tests in any other way, e.g. using `testOnly`.

 ### Building & testing the scala-native version

 By default, sttp-native will **not** be included in the aggregate build of the root project.
 To include it, define the `STTP_NATIVE` environmental variable before running sbt, e.g.: